Physics-50/Module-3/docs/week1.md

 <img class="wp-image-1520" src="https://www.physics.hmc.edu/~physics50/wp/wp-content/uploads/2018/08/standing-displacement-antinode-vert-cropped-4.gif" alt="" width="600" height="416" />

-The above animation shows a standing pressure wave that is oscillating at its resonance frequency.
+The above animation shows a standing wave of sound in air.
 In the left animation we see the air particles being driven back and forth, creating regions of high and low pressure.
 The middle animation shows the displacement from equilibrium of a particle as a function of position.
 The right animation represents the deviation from equilibrium pressure as a function of position.
 Note this pressure wave is oscillating about the equilibrium pressure, not zero pressure.
 Notice the motion of the <span style="color: #ff0000;">red particles</span> for various locations and how the displacement and pressure animations relate to that motion.

 In the previous section the standing wave on a string was caused by a traveling wave in one direction, driven by a source, and the reflections of this original traveling wave at the ends of the string.
 A standing wave of sound can be created in the same way, using a single traveling-wave source like a speaker at one end of the setup and a sound reflector, like a metal plate, at the other.
 Standing waves set up in this way are called resonant standing waves.
 In a given setup, they are possible only at certain frequencies because the reflected waves have to interfere in just the right way with one another – or to put it another way, an integer number of half-wavelengths must fit along the length of the setup.
 However, at the right wavelengths or frequencies, resonant standing waves can be very strong even if the original driving source is relatively weak; the reason is again that resonant standing waves involve constructive interference of the original wave with the waves that have gone before it and completed one round trip, or two round trips (etc.), through the setup.

 Resonant standing waves of sound are very common.
 (To play with some, consult a friend with just about any non-electronic musical instrument.)
 However, our setup this week will involve **non-resonant standing waves** of sound.
 Remember that the key ingredients for a standing wave are two traveling waves in opposite directions.
 In a non-resonant standing wave, we simply place one source at either end of the setup.
 If the two sources are driven together---by the same signal---they will produce traveling waves in opposite directions, of equal frequencies and amplitudes, creating a standing wave.
 In a non-resonant standing wave, reflections of the original traveling waves are not crucial.
 Therefore, there are no specific frequency or wavelength requirements to make a standing wave “work” in the setup (i.e., no harmonics).
 However, since the original traveling waves don’t get “reused” in the setup through multiple reflections, a non-resonant standing wave is generally not very strong unless the driving source itself is strong.
 You will see both of these features of non-resonant standing waves in the apparatus you will use this week.

 In our acoustic levitator apparatus, the two sources are two sets of tiny speakers driven by the same electrical signal.
 Each speaker set is arranged in a slightly concave bowl-like shape, and the two bowls face each other on opposite ends of a plastic frame.
 The curved, concave shape of each source is a detail we haven’t yet discussed.
 Its purpose is to shape the standing waves, making them focused and strongest in the middle of the apparatus.
 The same thing is very commonly done for standing waves of light, with pairs of curved mirrors.
-You can get a rough idea of how the curved surfaces produce curved wave patterns in the second half of <a href="https://www.youtube.com/watch?v=tVWemRbgLW4">this</a> video.
+You can get a rough idea of how the curved surfaces produce curved wave patterns in the second half of [this](https://www.youtube.com/watch?v=tVWemRbgLW4){:target="_blank"} video.

 How does a standing wave of sound produce acoustic levitation?
 Take a good look at the standing wave in the previous figure .
 A standing wave of sound consists of “pressure antinodes,” fixed positions in space where the pressure <em>deviates the most from the equilibrium</em>, atmospheric value, and “pressure nodes,” fixed positions in space where the <em>pressure stays constant</em>.
 You might imagine a small styrofoam bead placed in the standing wave, being pushed away from a pressure antinode when the pressure is high there, and then being pulled toward it when the pressure is low there.
 This doesn’t sound like it creates stable trapping!
 However, the key to acoustic radiation pressure is that the standing waves oscillate too fast for a big, heavy particle (even a styrofoam bead) to follow the cycles of push and pull in a simple way.
 Instead, the air in each region pushes the particle with an effective force proportional to the time average of the square of the pressure, $$ \langle p^2 \rangle $$.
 There is a well-developed theoretical foundation for this force (see Gorkov, 1961 and Marzo *et al*, 2017) but we will not go into it here.
 What’s important to note for now is that $$ \langle p^2 \rangle $$ is larger at the pressure antinodes than at the pressure nodes, so particles are consistently pushed either to the pressure nodes or to the pressure antinodes.
 Most solid particles are pushed to (and trapped in) the pressure nodes; the exact details depend on the density of the object compared to air and the speed of sound through the object.

 ### Week 1 Instructions
 By the end of the day today you will be able to successfully levitate, using sound waves, small polystyrene beads!
 You will make a preliminary measurement of the speed of sound in air by measuring the separations between suspended beads, and you will have performed a preliminary investigation of sources of systematic error in the experiment.

 Our first goal is to create a standing wave with the acoustic levitator.
 The speakers create sound by exerting force on the air.
 To create sound of a given pitch, or frequency, the speaker pushes the air back and forth in a repeating pattern at that frequency.
 The exact pattern — sinusoidally varying force, short bursts, or something else — influences the timbre of the sound produced.
 Our speakers are piezos, or piezoelectrics, meaning that applying a potential difference across the speaker will result in the speaker exerting a force on the air.
 If we want the speaker to create a tone, we need to give it a periodic signal.
-A **function generator**, shown below and abbreviated as “FG”-- is a piece of equipment that creates periodic signals.
+A **function generator**, shown below and abbreviated as “FG," is used to create a periodic electrical signal.

 [![Image of FG](images/fg_and_power.jpg)](images/fg_and_power.jpg){:target="_blank"}